Stocks sink as inflation worries return - KESQ

 Stocks slid Thursday after the US government reported a significant spike in consumer prices.
 Inflation is clearly not going away, and that means the Federal Reserve is probably going to have to aggressively raise interest rates.

-The Dow dropped about 150 points, or 0.4%, in late afternoon trading, giving up some of Wednesday’s gains.
+The Dow dropped 112 points, or 0.3%, finishing off its lows for the day but still giving up some of Wednesday’s gains.
 The Dow has now fallen in eight of the last ten trading sessions.

 It’s been a rough March — and a tough 2022 — on Wall Street.
 Stocks are on track for a three-month losing streak.
 Even before Russia’s invasion of Ukraine sent oil prices skyrocketing, investors were worried about inflation.